 Remember when we said, “ you get what you paid for”?

 Well, if you read this far you will know what we think about hiring trained professionals to document your wedding the best possible way.

-We do think is right to inform you, since some people might think that a package of 2.000 dollars bought inside the resort will mean paying the photographer that amount.
+We do think it’s right to inform you since some people think that a package of 2,000 dollars bought inside the resort will mean paying the photographer that amount.
 This could not be further away from reality.

 Hotels generally receive half the money, and the photography company will pay the photographer a small commission to take the pictures.
 Many times, without the necessary equipment, no backup cameras, or enough experience to meet up to the standards of what you are paying for.

 These photographers will do their best and we don’t want to criticize their intentions.
 We simply want to let you know the reality of the situation so that you can make a conscious decision when choosing the suppliers for your wedding.